 Funded by / Ownership

 The Houston Chronicle is owned by the Hearst Corporation, which owns a wide variety of newspapers, magazines, television stations, including the San Francisco Chronicle, Cosmopolitan and Esquire.
 It owns 50% of broadcasting firm A&E Networks, and 20% of the sports broadcaster ESPN with partner The Walt Disney Company.
-The newspaper is funded though advertising and subscriptions.
+The newspaper is funded through advertising and subscriptions.

 Analysis / Bias